NI manager Baraclough sacked by Irish FA

 "Under Ian's stewardship we have seen the introduction of new players who will wear the green jersey with pride for years to come and for this we place on record our gratitude," said IFA chief executive Patrick Nelson.

-"However, in light of the overall record of results on the pitch, the Irish FA Board has subsequently taken this decision."
+"However, in light of the overall record of results on the pitch, the Irish FA board has subsequently taken this decision."

 The search for a new manager begins with NI not in competitive action again until March.